michalkonecny/aern2/aern2-fnreps/README.rst

 DFun
 ~~~~

-A function |L_f| is given by a pair f Fun representations:
+A function |L_f| is given by a pair of Fun representations:
 one for |L_f| and one for its derivative |L_fD|
 This representation is currently used for integration
 with an adaptive interval trapezoidal quadrature.